casstanje/casstanje-shell/README.md

 ![Alt text](/assets/images/preview_1.png "preview")
 The shell uses these packages:
 - obviously hyprland
-- waybar for the taskbar
+- quickshell for the taskbar
 - rofi-wayland for the application launcher
 - kitty as the terminal
 - networkmanager, network-manager-applet and nm-connection-editor for networking